top of page

 "I believe that to ensure a bright future for our children and grandchildren, we must be politically engaged at the local level."

-Merisa Bowers has been involved in local activism for almost two decades.
-She is invested and committed to Gahanna and shares your concerns with the issues facing Gahanna today and the future.
+She is invested in and committed to Gahanna and shares your concerns with the issues we face today and in the future.

 Stay Connected